Ajayduddi/Ticketing-Tool/README.md

-# Ticketing Tool
+# Ticket Tool

-Ticketing Tool is a comprehensive solution designed to streamline the process of handling and managing requests within an organization.
+Ticket Tool is a comprehensive solution designed to streamline the process of handling and managing requests within an organization.
 It is particularly beneficial in IT companies where it serves as a central system for tracking and resolving issues, managing service requests, and ensuring smooth operations.

 ## Features